Large sample spectral analysis of graph-based multi-manifold clustering: Set up and main results

-The above notions are closely connected to the intuitive desire of giving high weights to pairs of points that are close to each other when they belong to the same manifold (full inner connectivity condition) and to give low weights to pairs of points when they lie on different manifolds (sparse outer connectivity condition).
-The full inner connectivity condition can be described as saying that with high probability the weights $\omega_{ij}$ between points $x_i,x_j$ in the same manifold must coincide with the similarities according to an annular proximity graph, the whole point being that we ignore which points belong to the same manifold.
-The main graph construction that we discuss in this paper satisfying both the inner and outer conditions is the annular proximity graph with angle constraints introduced in section \ref{sec:GraphConstruct}.
-In that construction, the idea is that for any two points $x_i, x_j$ satisfying $\veps_- < |x_i-x_j| < \veps_+$ for two small values $\veps_-, \veps_+$, a discrete path in $X$ connecting the points with no sharp turns is sought.
-If such a path is found, high weights are given to the pair of points, otherwise the points are given zero weight.
-In section \ref{Section: Plane Algorithm with epsilon_+,epsilon_- graph setting} we discuss other popular choices of affinity matrices based on tangent planes and contrast them with our construction in section \ref{sec:GraphConstruct}.
+The above notions will capture the intuitive desire of giving high weights to pairs of points that are close to each other when they belong to the same manifold (full inner connectivity condition) and to give low weights to pairs of points when they lie on different manifolds (sparse outer connectivity condition). \blue These notions are geometric adaptations to the setting of interest of general notions explored in the literature to describe the feasibility of a clustering problem.
+We elaborate on this next.